thebsilverstein/utep-interactive-spring-2021/README.md

-Assets for Special Topics in Art: Interactive II.
+Assets for Brandon Silverstein's UTEP Special Topics in Art: Interactive II course for Spring 2021.

-UTEP

-Spring 2021